antonsolomko/snooker-andy/README.md

 * **Reliability** (rescaled version of variance).
 This is an auxiliary parameter that represents the system's confidence in player skills estimate.
 Reliability varies from -1 (default for new players) to 1.
-The higher the reliability, the more accurate the rating is considered to be.
+The higher the reliability is, the more accurate the rating is considered to be.
 (Reliability 1 would mean that the system is 100% sure in player's strength, although this level of confidence can never be achieved.)

 Both numbers (rating and reliability) are updated *daily* based on all ranking games played the day before.